SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP Autoimmune Diseases I+II_Baker Frost.md

 			- associated with anterior uvelitis = **eye inflammation!!!**
 		- ==do we have to know the rest....==
 5. ==Sjogren syndrome==
-	- anti-ro, anti-la
+	- ==**anti-ro, anti-la**==
 	- 50-60 older females, dry mouth(xerostomia), dry eyes(keratoconjunctivitis sicca), rhuematoid arthritis, but dryness can happen to any and all mucous membranes though.
-	- can cause MALT lymphomas with time [[-SFP White Blood Cells I-IV_Rinker]] - if their lymph nodes are enlarged, send for biopsy immediately
+	- can cause ==MALT lymphomas, paraneoplastic== with time [[-SFP White Blood Cells I-IV_Rinker]] - if their lymph nodes are enlarged, send for biopsy immediately
 	- note - internal organs can be impacted too, vasculitis as well ... tease out what they mean by mouth dryness - does the dentist comment on that? there's test
-		- cavities = bc the mouth is super dry, caries might occur too with decay/crumbling of a tooth/bone... also tongue fissures and a lack of salivary pooling when they press their tongue to the top of their mouths
+		- ==cavities== = bc the mouth is super dry, caries might occur too with decay/crumbling of a tooth/bone... also tongue fissures and a lack of salivary pooling when they press their tongue to the top of their mouths
-		- in women - transplacental transmission -> **passed onto the fetus, causing fetal heartblock!!! to ensure safe delivery + development**
+		- in women - ==transplacental transmission -> **passed onto the fetus, causing fetal heartblock!!! to ensure safe delivery + development**==
 	- this can occur in other diseases too, primary and secondary exist!!
 		- primary SS = sicca syndrome = isolated disorder
 		- secondary SS = associated w/ another autoimmune dz like RA most commonly
 	- we can see **inc lymphocytes in the salivary tissue in biopsies**(lots of blue cells, a huge amount, focus score >1) + swelling of parotid glands !
 6. ==Systemic Sclerosis (Scleroderma)==
-	- typical autoantibodies RNA POL III, centromere, Scl-70
+	- typical ==autoantibodies RNA POL III, centromere, Scl-70==
 	- typically 30-50 yr female... this WILL lead to fibrosis! due to uncontrolled inflammation... proliferative obliterative vasculopathy = **basically BVs are gone. making more ischemia, fibrosis, inflammatory stuff that contributes to autoantibodies etc**
-	- raynaud's phenomenon = vasospasm of aa in hands/feet etc... furthest from internal organs, color changes from white -> blue -> red.
+	- ==raynaud=='s phenomenon = vasospasm of aa in hands/feet etc... furthest from internal organs, color changes from white -> blue -> red.
-		- this can happen in many different reasons like adhd meds, vibrating tools etc, but we should look at nail folds caplliroscopy to determine if it's truly an autoimmune pathology
+		- this can happen in many different reasons like a==dhd meds, vibrating tools etc, but we should look at nail folds caplliroscopy== to determine if it's truly an autoimmune pathology
+		- cold agglutinations might be indicated
-	- tightness of skin, specifically of the fingers, so tight can't open/close hands + telangiectasias = widened blood vessels near surface of skin, visible, blanchable. and can also be an indicator of pulm htn
+	- tightness of skin, specifically of the fingers, so tight can't open/close hands + ==telangiectasias== = widened blood vessels near surface of skin, visible, blanchable. and can also be an indicator of ==pulm htn==
 		- basically endothelial cell dysfunction, so you have **shunting of blood into small blood vessels, and eventually get telangiectasias to occur**
 		- calcium deposits can develop due to uncontrolled inflammation in the fingers + literally every part of body
 	- difficulty , dysphagia/GERD(most ppl with the entire GI tract involved) + dyspnea, chronic cough, -> pulm fibrosis + pulm htn... also renal vascular dz . sometimes microstomia - skin so tight around the mouth we can't open it
-		- scleroderma renal crisis - an emergency, concentric intimal proliferation in small arteries, htn, anemia, thrombocytopenia at home for a few days !! **onion skinning of artery, no immune deposition bc not immune mediated!**
+		- ==scleroderma renal crisis== - an emergency, concentric intimal proliferation in small arteries, htn, anemia, thrombocytopenia at home for a few days !! ==**onion skinning of artery, no immune deposition bc not immune mediated!**==
 	- limited form vs diffuse form
 		- limited form used to be called CREST syndrome - good acronym for remembering scleroderma syndromes but can be generalized to any scleroderma; **anticentromere antibodies**
 			- C = calcionosis cutis; calcium buildup in the joints or any soft tissue of the body